-Note: Default arguments are overridden by the new arguments specified with the "Start with Arguments" command or with any Lua-script-related event rule.
-See Manually Starting or Stopping a Script (on page 369) or Start or Stop a Lua Script (on page 336).
+Note: The above default arguments will be overridden by new arguments specified with the "Start with Arguments" command or with any Lua-script-related event rule.
+See Manually Starting or Stopping a Script (on page 372) or Start or Stop a Lua Script (on page 339).